farazokc/Data_Structures_PasswordPwner/README.md

 Multiple utility functions are also included in addition to the classes.

 ## Executing the application:
+1. Extract all the data using file `PasswordPwner_Data.zip.001`.
 1. Run the `T6tree.exe` to start up the application.
 2. Enter string to check.
 3. Result and suggestions (if any) are displayed.